| | |

 1. Set your alarm by the birds.

-Animals are most active in the early and late hours of the day, and tend to avoid the peak midday heat by hiding out in the shade.
-This is especially true of predators like lions and leopard.
-The most rewarding game viewing times are therefore before 10am or after 3pm.
+Animals are most active in the early and late hours of the day and tend to avoid the peak midday heat by hiding out in the shade.
+This is especially true of predators like lions and leopards.
+The most rewarding game viewing times are therefore before 10 am or after 3 pm.
 You might be on holiday, but set that alarm clock for an early morning start and you won’t be disappointed!

-On that note, we’d really recommend that you overnight in the park if possible.
-Even if your accommodation outside the park is close to a gate, there are still the delays associated with travel time and the gate entry process that cut into your best viewing hours.
-There are plenty of well-equipped camps throughout the length of the Kruger National Park offering accommodation that ranges from camping to luxurious lodges and even a wealth of restaurants, so there is something to suit everyone’s taste.
+On that note, we really recommend overnighting in the park if possible.
+Even if your accommodation outside the park is close to a gate, there are still delays associated with travel time and the gate entry process that cut into your best viewing hours.
+There are plenty of well-equipped camps throughout the length of the Kruger National Park, offering accommodation that ranges from camping to luxurious lodges – and even a wealth of restaurants – so there is something to suit everyone’s taste.

 After resting all day, two young lions begin to stir in the evening light.